What does an Addiction Counselor in Wisconsin do? What is Their Job Role?

 Department of Safety and Professional Services

-Marriage and Family Therapy, Professional Counseling, and Social Work Examining Board
+Substance abuse counseling, Professional Counseling, and Social Work Examining Board

 4822 Madison Yards Way